nrfconnect/sdk-nrf/doc/nrf/installation/install_ncs.rst

 Install prerequisites
 *********************

-Depending on your preferred development environment, install the required tools:
+Depending on your preferred development environment, install the following required tools:

 .. tabs::